|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Interruptible Electricity is electricity that is only intermittently available and hence has a relatively low price.
 This web page addresses practical aspects of implemenation of an Interruptible Electricity Service (IES).

 IESO CONTROL METHODOLOGY:

-As the UES load decreases below the total non-fossil generation capacity the IESO would gradually enable an increasing fraction of the IES load until 100% of the IES load is enabled.
+As the UES load decreases below the total non-fossil generation capacity the IESO would gradually enable an increasing fraction of the available IES load until 100% of the available IES load is enabled.
 Similarly, as the UES load increases or the non-fossil generation capacity decreases the total IES load fraction enabled would gradually decrease.

 System reset software limits the rate of IES load turn-on after an IES load dump.

 This IES load control concept is not a new idea.
 This control methodology was originally developed by this author and others at ADMIC during the period 1977 - 1978 and was used for peak demand control in numerous electrically heated high rise apartment buildings in the Greater Toronto Area (GTA) up to 1999.
 Thereafter the equipment was taken out of service due to changes in the electricity rate structure that gave building owners more financial incentive for electrical energy conservation than for peak load control.

 The present Uninterruptible Electricity Service (UES) rate regime in Ontario does not have sufficient dynamic price variation to financially enable behind-the-meter customer energy storage and use of surplus non-fossil electricity for fossil fuel displacement and for electro-chemical processing.
 A major source of this lack of dynamic price variation is the present allocation of the Global Adjustment to kWh instead of to peak kW or peak kVA.
 Another source of this lack of dynamic range is the December 2015 OEB approval of a fixed delivery charge for small loads rather than a charge proportional to peak kW or peak kVA.